A soluble model for synchronized rhythmic activity in ant colonies: Mean-field equations

 Before analyzing the fixed-point solutions, it is instructive to compare the numerical solution of the mean-field equations with the Monte Carlo simulations.
 Figure \ref{fig:1} shows the time evolution of the fraction of active ants for a colony of size $N=50$ and rest period $\tau=49$.
 This is very close to the rest period $\tau=50$ used in the original simulation of the ant colony model \cite{Goss_1988}.
 In fact, there are no noticeable differences between the simulation results or the numerical solutions for these two choices of rest period.
 The reason why we do not use $\tau=50$ will become clear later when we discuss the stability of the fixed-point solutions.
 The bursts of activity occurring at intervals roughly equal to the rest period $\tau$ were interpreted as evidence of synchronized periodic activity \cite{Goss_1988}.
 This pattern, and in particular the amplitude of the activity peaks, remains unchanged as we follow the Monte Carlo dynamics further in time.
 This result is in stark contrast to the numerical solution of the mean-field equations, which show a damped oscillation that eventually leads to a fixed point.
 This discrepancy is of course due to the small population size used in the simulations.

 In fact, Fig.\ \ref{fig:2} shows that the results of a single run of the Monte Carlo simulation with $N=5000$ ants agree very well with the predictions of the mean-field equations except in the asymptotic time limit, when instead of converging to a stable equilibrium, the simulation keeps oscillating forever around the fixed point.
-However, the amplitude of the oscillations decreases with increasing $N$ (compare Fig.\ \ref{fig:1} for $N=50$ with Fig.\ \ref{fig:2} for $N=5000$), so that these oscillations are nothing more than stochastic fluctuations due to the finite size of the populations used in the simulations.
-These results raise the question of whether the autocatalytic ant colony model exhibits truly periodic solutions in the limit of infinitely large populations.
+Although the amplitudes of the oscillations decreases with increasing $N$ (compare Fig.\ \ref{fig:1} for $N=50$ with Fig.\ \ref{fig:2} for $N=5000$), they are not of the order of $1/\sqrt{N}$ as one would usually expect.
+In fact, the persistent oscillations observed in the simulations for finite populations, even when the deterministic solutions show damped oscillations, are due to a mechanism called coherence resonance or autonomous stochastic resonance: the internal demographic noise, by exciting all frequencies, automatically resonates the system leading to large oscillations in the population densities \cite{McKane_2005,Kuske_2007}.
+As shown in Fig.\ \ref{fig:2}, the path of a Monte Carlo run with a large population follows the damped trajectory of the corresponding deterministic model for some initial time, after which the stochastic path remains oscillatory.
+These oscillations have a narrow frequency distribution and stochastically varying amplitude \cite{McKane_2005}.

+The results presented in Figs.\ \ref{fig:1} and \ref{fig:2} raise the question of whether the autocatalytic ant colony model exhibits truly periodic solutions in the limit of infinitely large populations.
 The answer to this question requires a study of the fixed point solutions of equations (\ref{a_det})-(\ref{s_det}).